tharun15/CKA/ckaexam2025/task4-ingress/README.md

 - An Ingress resource named `web-app-ingress` is created and running
 - The Ingress resource correctly routes traffic to the web-app-service
 - TLS is properly configured using the provided `nginx-tls-secret`
-- The web application is accessible via both HTTP and HTTPS using the example.com hostname
+- The web application is accessible via HTTPS using the example.com hostname
 - The custom HTML content is displayed when accessing the application

 ## Troubleshooting